Credit 101 for International Students

 Sample Credit Journeys

-1. Begin working at an on-campus job and apply for a Social Security Number (SSN).
+3. Since Shawn has obtained an on-campus job, he applies for a Social Security Number (SSN).